 Aloe plants are succulents that store moisture in their leaves which is why the leaves shrink in size if the plant is underwatered.

-However aloe plants are adapted to tolerate drought and cope much better with underwatering than overwatering, therefore, most of the problems I encounter relate to overwatering.
+However, aloe plants are adapted to tolerate drought and cope much better with underwatering than overwatering, therefore, most of the problems I encounter relate to overwatering.

 How to Tell If the Aloe Plant is Overwatered

-Overwatering and plant aloes in slow draining soils is by far the most common mistake when caring for aloe plants.
+Overwatering and planting aloes in slow-draining soils is the most common mistake I see when caring for aloe plants.

-Pro tip: The experts I spoke to told me that aloe plants thrive when they are given a thorough watering followed by a period of dry for about two weeks, as this replicates the -deluge of rain followed by period of drought- cycle of watering they typically experience in their native environment.
+Pro tip: The experts I spoke to told me that aloe plants thrive when they are given a thorough watering followed by a period of dry for about two weeks, as this replicates the -deluge of rain followed by a period of drought- cycle of watering they typically experience in their native environment.

-Aloe plants draw up moisture from the potting soil after a good soak and then store the moisture in their leaves, which allows them to live in dry climates with well draining soils.
+Aloe plants draw moisture from the potting soil after a good soak and then store the moisture in their leaves, allowing them to live in dry climates with well-draining soils.

-Aloe plants need the soil to dry out completely between bouts of watering, which typically means watering your aloe around every 2 weeks (Read my article, how to water aloe vera for how often to water aloe vera at different times of the year).
+Aloe plants need the soil to dry out completely between bouts of watering, which typically means I water my aloe around every 2 weeks (Read my article, how to water aloe vera for how often to water aloe vera at different times of the year).

-If you are watering an aloe plant more often then once a week then you are overwatering your aloe as this does not give the soil enough of a chance to dry out.
+If you are watering your aloe plant more often than once a week, then you are overwatering your aloe, as this does not give the soil enough of a chance to dry out.

-Aloe plants do not grow well in ordinary potting soil as it retains moisture for too long around the roots after watering which results in the symptoms of overwatering.
+Aloe plants do not grow well in ordinary potting soil as they retain moisture for too long around the roots after watering, which results in the symptoms of overwatering.
 (I see people make this mistake when they repot their aloe plants).

-An aloe plant with mushy leaves is a warning of overwatering, but it may not necessarily mean that the plant has developed root rot, if you detect the problem quickly, before root rot can set in.
+An aloe plant with mushy, drooping leaves is a warning sign of overwatering, but it may not necessarily mean that the plant has developed root rot if you detect the problem quickly before root rot can set in.

 How to Fix an Overwatered Aloe Plant

-To save an overwatered aloe plant, replicate the conditions of its native environment replacing the soil with well draining gritty succulent soil, only water the aloe when the potting soil has dried out and cut off any brown, mushy aloe leaves to prevent the rot from spreading.
+To save an overwatered aloe plant, I replicate the conditions of its native environment by replacing the soil with well-draining, gritty succulent soil, only watering the aloe when the potting soil has dried out, and cutting off any brown, mushy aloe leaves to prevent the rot from spreading.

-- Wait until the potting soil has dried out completely between each bout of watering.
-To tell when it time to water your aloe plant again, feel the soil at the bottom of the pot, through the drainage hole in the base.
-If you can still detect moisture then delay watering for a few days.
+- I wait until the potting soil completely dries out between each watering bout.
+To tell when it is time to water your aloe plant again, feel the soil at the bottom of the pot through the drainage hole in the base.
+If I can still detect moisture, then I delay watering for a few days.
 If the potting soil feels dry, then I can assure you this is the perfect time for watering.

-- Take your aloe plant out of its soil and inspect the roots for root rot.
+- I would take your aloe plant out of its soil and inspect the roots for root rot.
 The roots should appear healthy and lighter in color (note roots can be discolored brown with soil).
-If there are any roots that are brown, mushy in texture and smell bad then these roots are rotting and it is important to snip these roots off back to healthy growth, with a sharp pair of pruners.
-I strongly advise that you sterilize the pruners with a cloth soaked in disinfectant to prevent spreading fungal pathogens to health roots.
-Snip away all rotting roots until only healthy firm roots remain.
+If there are any roots that are brown, mushy in texture, and smell bad, then these roots are rotting, and it is important that you snip these roots off back to healthy growth with a sharp pair of pruners.
+I strongly advise that you sterilize the pruners with a cloth soaked in disinfectant to prevent spreading fungal pathogens to healthy roots.
+Snip away all rotting roots until only healthy, firm roots remain.

-- Remove any leaves that are turning yellow or brown with a sharp pair of pruners.
-Sometime you can peel the leaves back gently.
+- I remove any leaves that are turning yellow or brown with a sharp pair of pruners.
+Sometimes, you can peel the leaves back gently.
 Removing these discolored leaves prevents the rot from spreading around the aloe plant.

-- Repot your aloe in succulent and cacti soil if the soil is draining slowly.
-Special succulent and cacti soil is created to replicate the natural soil conditions of the aloe plants native environment.
-This allows water to drain efficiently and is the best way to mitigate the affects of overwatering (read my article on the best potting soil for aloe vera).
+- Re-pot your aloe in succulent and cacti soil if the soil is draining slowly.
+Special succulent and cacti soil is created to replicate the natural soil conditions of the aloe plant’s native environment.
+This allows water to drain efficiently and is the best way to mitigate the effects of overwatering (read my article on the best potting soil for aloe vera).

-- Clean the pot out before repotting or, ideally repot the aloe into a terracotta or clay pot.
-Clean the pot with disinfectant as the pot can harbor fungal diseases that are caused by damp soil.
-Terracotta or clay pots are best for aloe plants, because they are porous which allows the soil to dry out more evenly between each bout of watering, which mitigates the affects or root rot (read my article, choosing the best pots for aloe vera).
+- I clean the pot out before repotting or, ideally, repot the aloe into a terracotta or clay pot.
+I always clean the pot with disinfectant as the pot can harbor fungal diseases that are caused by damp soil.
+Terracotta or clay pots are my favorite pots for aloe plants because they are porous, which allows the soil to dry out more evenly between each bout of watering, which mitigates the effects of root rot (read my article, choosing the best pots for aloe vera).

-- Place the aloe plant in bright indirect light for 2 weeks whilst it recovers.
-Whilst aloe plants can tolerate direct sunlight, harsh sun and high temperatures can add additional stress to an ailing plant, so locate the aloe in bright light.
+- I always place the aloe plant in bright, indirect light for 2 weeks while it recovers.
+While aloe plants can tolerate direct sunlight, harsh sun, and high temperatures can add additional stress to an ailing plant, so locate the aloe in bright light.

-Aloe plants can recover from overwatering, but if the root rot is too significant, then the only option is to propagate the aloe from any remaining healthy leaves.
+I have personally recovered many aloe plants from overwatering, but if the root rot is too significant, then your only option is to propagate the aloe from any remaining healthy leaves.

 How to Tell Whether an Aloe Plant is Underwatered

-If an aloe plant is underwatered then the aloe shrinks in size with leaves becoming thinner and curl inwards as the aloe draws upon the moisture reserves in the leaves.
+If an aloe plant is underwatered, then the aloe shrinks in size, with its leaves becoming thinner and curling inwards as the aloe draws upon the moisture reserves in the leaves.
 The leaves also turn brown if they are severely underwatered.

-Aloe plants are native to dry, arid regions with well draining soil and infrequent rainfall.
+As I previously stated, Aloe plants are native to dry, arid regions with well-draining soil and infrequent rainfall.

 Whilst aloe plants do not need to be watered as often as most houseplants, they should always be watered with a generous soak.

-A common mistake with aloe plants is to misinterpret the advice that ‘succulents and aloe plants do not need much water’ to mean that they should only be watered lightly.
+A common mistake I find people make with aloe plants is to misinterpret the advice that ‘succulents and aloe plants do not need much water’ to mean that they should only be watered lightly.

-If you water the soil too lightly, then only the surface of the soil becomes moist and the watered does not infiltrate the potting soil and reach the aloe’s roots where it is required.
+The problem is if you water the soil too lightly, then only the surface of the soil becomes moist, and the water does not infiltrate the potting soil and reach the aloe’s roots where it is required.

-Aloes need the soil to be evenly moist so that the roots can draw upon the moisture they require, before allowing the soil to dry out.
-The moisture is then stored in the leaves which is why an healthy aloe plants leaves look full and feel plump.
+Aloes need the soil to be evenly moist so that the roots can draw upon the moisture they require before allowing the soil to dry out.
+The moisture is then stored in the leaves which is why healthy aloe plant leaves look full and feel plump.

-The first sign of an underwatered aloe plant is that the leaves becomes thinner as the aloe draws upon is moisture resveves.
+The first sign that you should notice of an underwatered aloe plant is that the leaves become thinner as the aloe draws upon its moisture reserves.

-Fortunately this ability to store water is a part of the aloe’s survival strategy to cope with the hot and dry conditions of its native environment.
-Therefore the aloe usually copes well with being underwatered and recover fairly quickly.
+Fortunately, this ability to store water is a part of the aloe’s survival strategy to cope with the hot and dry conditions of its native environment.
+Therefore, in my experience, aloe usually copes well with being underwatered and recovers fairly quickly.

 How to Save an Underwatered Aloe Plant

-- Place the aloe in a basin of water for 10 minutes or so, ensuring the the soil and root ball is submerged.
-This is the best way to water a severely underwatered aloe plant as it allows the potting medium to absorb properly and reach the roots.
-The danger with a severely underwatered aloe is the potting bakes hard which can cause the soil to become hydrophobic (repels water) which causes the water to trickle off the surface of the soil and out the drainage hole in the base without reaching the roots.
+- I place the aloe in a basin of water for 10 minutes or so, ensuring the soil and root ball are submerged.
+This is the best way to water a severely underwatered aloe plant, as it allows the potting medium to absorb properly and reach the roots.
+The danger with a severely underwatered aloe is the potting bakes hard, which can cause the soil to become hydrophobic (repels water), which causes the water to trickle off the surface of the soil and out the drainage hole in the base without reaching the roots.

-- Once the aloe plant has had a good soak in a basin take, it out and empty any saucers or trays of excess water.
+- Once the aloe plant has had a good soak in a basin, I take it out and empty any saucers or trays of excess water.
 This should immediately help your aloe improve its appearance as the roots can draw up moisture to store in the leaves.
-Do not water the aloe again until the potting soil feels dry, to avoid overwatering.
+To avoid overwatering, do not water the aloe again until the potting soil feels dry.

-- Always water aloe plants with a generous soak, so that excess water trickles from the base of the pot.
-It is important that the potting soil is evenly moist, so that the aloe’s roots can draw up the moisture they require.
+- I always water aloe plants with a generous soak so that excess water trickles from the base of the pot.
+The potting soil must be evenly moist so that the aloe’s roots can draw up the moisture they require.

 The key to saving an underwatered aloe plant is to find out how quickly the aloe’s soil dries out.
-The rate at which the soil dries can vary depending on the maturity of the aloe plant, the size of the pot and the temperature of its environment.
+The rate at which the soil dries can vary depending on the aloe plant’s maturity, the pot’s size, and the temperature of its environment.

-- To revive an overwatered aloe plant, snip back any roots roots with pruners, remove an leaves that are turning brown or yellow, replace the potting soil with a gritty well draining potting mix and wait until the soil is completely dry before watering again.
+- To revive an overwatered aloe plant, snip back any roots with pruners, remove any leaves that are turning brown or yellow, replace the potting soil with a gritty, well-draining potting mix, and wait until the soil is completely dry before watering again.

-- To revive an underwatered aloe plant, place the aloe pot in a basin of water for 10 minutes ensuring the root ball is submerged, so that the soil is evenly moist and the roots can draw up the moisture that the allow require to replenish the moisture reserves in the leaves.
+- To revive an underwatered aloe plant, place the aloe pot in a basin of water for 10 minutes ensuring the root ball is submerged, so that the soil is evenly moist and the roots can draw up the moisture that it requires to replenish the moisture reserves in the leaves.